NijiDigital/gyro/lib/templates/swift4-codable/README.md

 The swift4-codable implementation is in progress.

-The codable part only support the Decodable part, not the Encodable part.
+swift4-codable only support the Decodable part, not the Encodable part.

 The init(from decoder: Decoder) function is implemented because of Realm's Object support.
 For some reason, a List / RealmOptional extension does not work...